KoolChain/tradebot/doc/design.md

 ### Initialization

-1. At launch, list all "transitioning orders"
+1. At launch, list all "transitioning orders".
-(i.e. `sending` or `cancelling`, but confirmation not received.
+(Transitioning are `sending` or `cancelling`, but confirmation not received.
 There might have been a crash)
-    * Update to their actual status
+    * Update to their actual status, either `Inactive` if they did not make it to Binance, or `Active`.

-2. Cancel all active orders
+2. For each `Active` order:
+    * If it fulfilled, complete the order.
+    * If it is still live, cancel the order.

+3. Delete all `Inactive` orders.
+    * Also remove all fragments associated with the `Inactive` orders.

-3. Get the current rate.
+4. Get the current rate.
     * Issue separate `BUY` **market** orders for all `BUY` constituants with target rates **above** current, grouped by target rate.
     * Issue separate `SELL` **market** orders for all `SELL` constituants with target rates **below** current, grouped by target rate.
     * Invoke fulfill callbacks, to distribute counter-order constituants.

    **Important**: The counter order will still be computed from the original target rates, not the actual fulfill rate.

+#### Finding outstanding orders

+List all rates for which there are fragments in the group of interest (GROUP BY `targetRate`)

+  * Filter on `direction`.
+  * Filter on > or < `targetRate`.
+  * Fragments which are `Inactive` (or not associated to any order).

+#### Placing orders

+For each rate:

+  1. Create a new `Inactive` order in DB, get the `order id`.

+  2. Assign all matching fragments to this `order id`.

+  3. Sum all fragments amounts assigned to this order, and update `order amount`.

+  4. Mark the order `Sending`.

+  5. Send the order via binance API.

+  6. Upon confirmation:

+    * mark the order `Active`.
+    * record the order creation time.
+    * record the `exchange id`.

+#### Completing order

+a.
+Spawn fragments (counter orders).

+b.
+Mark the order `Fulfilled`.

+#### Cancelling order

+a.
+Mark the order `Cancelling`.

+b.
+Cancel the order vian binance API.

+c.
+Upon confirmation:

+  1. Remove all fragments association.

+  2. Mark the order `Inactive`.

+  3. Delete order from database.

 ### Main loop (2 orders active at the same time)

-4. Place the `SELL` and `BUY` around the current rate.
+5. Place the `SELL` and `BUY` around the current rate.
   They emit *events* upon fulfilling.
   **Note**: This is the only moment the two active orders will be direct neighbors on the "rate scale".

-5. Upon *fulfill event*:
+6. Upon *fulfill event*:
-    * distribute resulting counter-order constituants.
+    * Distribute resulting counter-order fragments, and complete order.
     * Cancel the other active order.
-    * Place a `SELL` order at the rate step immediately **above** the fulfill rate
+    * Place a `SELL` order at the rate step immediately **above** the fulfill rate.
-    * Place a `BUY` order at the rate step immediately **below** the fulfill rate
+    * Place a `BUY` order at the rate step immediately **below** the fulfill rate.
-    * Loop on next *fulfill event*
+    * Start again at next *fulfill event*.

 ## Reminders